mozilla-services/autograph/docs/configuration.md

     writetimeout: 60s
 ```

-Use flag [-p]{.title-ref} to provide an alternate port and override any
+Use flag `-p` to provide an alternate port and override any
 port specified in the config.

 ## Statsd